31 Best WordPress Themes For Bloggers And Writers In 2023

 This theme has calls to action and email opt-in forms for you to use right out of the box.
 Custom author boxes and blog posts are available as well.

-Price: $97/year for standalone product or access all Thrive Themes products for $299/year with Thrive Suite membership.
+Price: $99/year (renews at $199/year thereafter) for standalone product or access all Thrive Themes products for $299/year (renews at $599/year thereafter) with Thrive Suite membership.